camspiers/silverstripe-haml/README.md

 After completing this step, navigate in Terminal or similar to the SilverStripe root directory and run `composer install` or `composer update` depending on whether or not you have composer already in use.

+##Usage

+Create a folder called `haml` in your current theme.

+	themes/mytheme/haml

+In this folder you should replicate the same folder and file structure as in `themes/mytheme/templates`

+For example:
+	themes/mytheme/haml
+	themes/mytheme/haml/Layout
+	themes/mytheme/haml/Includes

+In this folder place your haml files, the default extension is `.ss.haml`

+Every haml file will be compiled into `themes/mytheme/templates` in the appropriate directory

+###Compile by flush=1

+###Compile by grunt

 ##Contributing

 ###Code guidelines